fleeforezz/Obsidian/Jso_document/04 - Tasks Board/FPTU/Lab_2/Details Fix.md

 ## 🟡 On going

-- [ ] (Feature 3) Add validation if there's somebody already booked that room

 ## 🟢 Done

 **Complete**
+- [x] (Feature 3) Fix valiation, if user book same room and have an overlap date then ignore that booking date
+- [x] (Feature 3) Add validation if there's somebody already booked that room
 - [x] (Feature 6) Fix Date format when display guest reservation before cancel
 - [x] (Feature 5) Fix Date format when display search result
 - [x] (Feature 3) Fix confirm cancel reservation not act as expected